glpzzz/glpzzz.github.io/_posts/2020-10-10-toggle-attribute-value-jquery.md

 });
 ```

 Just learnt a new thing today.
-I can sleep easy.
+I can sleep in peace.